LoxleyXI/Modules/README.md

 * Custom Clamming System

-> Add the [Clamming](https://ffxiclopedia.fandom.com/wiki/Clamming) System from Purgonorgo Isle, complete with a fully scriped NPC, to any zone in the game, using a simple lua template
+> Add the [Clamming](https://ffxiclopedia.fandom.com/wiki/Clamming) System from Purgonorgo Isle, complete with a fully scripted NPC, to any zone in the game, using a simple lua template

 * Custom HELM System